top of page

 Description - (Historical, 12 Turns) The initial attack after crossing Sudley Ford.
 The 2nd Rhode Islanders will make first contact against Evans' Confederate brigade.
 The battle will slowly escalate.

-Analysis - Historically the battle on Matthew's Hill took up a number of crucial hours and set up the success later in the battle on Henry House Hill.
-In this scenario the Confederates slowly are reinforced against the advancing Federal forces.
-Watch out for the superior Union artillery.
-If they are foolish enough to leave their guns open to a quick charge and capture - do it.
+Analysis - Historically the battle on Matthew's Hill took up a number of crucial hours and set up the success later in the battle on Henry House Hill for the Rebels.
 A fun, short, little scenario.

 Map 011.jpg